Wangari-Kariuki/Program-interest-vs-graduation-rate/README.md

-#    Exploratory analysis of change of program interest and graduation rate
+#   Descriptive analysis of change of program interest and graduation rate

 ## Motivation and objective
 According to a study by the Department of Education, approximately 30% of undergraduate students change their major at least once within their first three years of study.
 The rate of change varied by field, with students who declared STEM majors switching at a rate of 35%.More information about this can be found in <a href= "https://nces.ed.gov/pubs2018/2018434/index.asp">this article</a>